-CEQA APPENDIX J: EXAMPLES OF TIERING EIRS
+APPENDIX J: EXAMPLES OF TIERING EIRS

-FIRST TIER EIR (15152) ]. project encompasses separate but related projects such as general plan, zoning, development later tiers move from general to specific analysis of projects Later Project EIR ]: later project is consistent with general plan or zoning initial study must examine significant effects not covered in prior EIR later EIR must state lead agency is using tiering concept and must comply with section 15152 STAGED EIR (15167) ]. one large project will require a number of discretionary approvals from govt. agencies and one of those approvals will occur more than two years before construction commences Supplement to the Staged EIR ] supplements to the staged EIR are prepared for later government agency approvals on the same overall project if information available at the time of that later approval would permit consideration of additional environmental impacts, mitigation measures or reasonable alternatives PROGRAM EIR (15168) series of actions or activities that can be characterized as one large project and are related either: geographically as logical parts of a chain of activities in connection with rules, regulations, plans or other general criteria governing a continuing program as individual activities carried out under common authority (statutory or regulatory) and having similar environmental effects which can be mitigated in similar ways only if subsequent activity has effects not examined in the Subsequent Project EIR previously certified program EIR will additional environmental documentation be required (if subsequent activity has no new effects, that activity is covered by the program EIR) alternative to project, staged, or program EIR can be used for: MASTER EIR - general plan (or gen. plan element, amendment, or update) (15175) redevelopment plan projects (public or private) - project consisting of phases of smaller individual projects - other activities described in 15175 after five years from initial certification, adopting authority must review the Master EIR and prepare subsequent or supplemental EIR if substantial changes have occurred with respect to circumstances under which the original Master EIR was adopted no new EIR is required for subsequent projects within the scope of the Master EIR which cause no additional significant effect a subsequent, Focused EIR is required only where: - substantial new/additional information shows adverse environmental effects not examined in Master EIR or more significant than described in EIR, or
+FIRST TIER EIR (15152) project encompasses separate but related projects such as general plan, zoning, development later tiers move from general to specific analysis of projects Later Project EIR]: later project is consistent with general plan or zoning initial study must examine significant effects not covered in prior EIR later EIR must state lead agency is using tiering concept and must comply with section 15152 STAGED EIR (15167)]. one large project will require a number of discretionary approvals from govt. agencies and one of those approvals will occur more than two years before construction commences Supplement to the Staged EIR] supplements to the staged EIR are prepared for later government agency approvals on the same overall project if information available at the time of that later approval would permit consideration of additional environmental impacts, mitigation measures or reasonable alternatives PROGRAM EIR (15168) series of actions or activities that can be characterized as one large project and are related either: geographically as logical parts of a chain of activities in connection with rules, regulations, plans or other general criteria governing a continuing program as individual activities carried out under common authority (statutory or regulatory) and having similar environmental effects which can be mitigated in similar ways only if subsequent activity has effects not examined in the Subsequent Project EIR previously certified program EIR will additional environmental documentation be required (if subsequent activity has no new effects, that activity is covered by the program EIR) alternative to project, staged, or program EIR can be used for: MASTER EIR - general plan (or gen. plan element, amendment, or update) (15175)- redevelopment plan projects (public or private) - project consisting of phases of smaller individual projects - other activities described in 15175 after five years from initial certification, adopting authority must review the Master EIR and prepare subsequent or supplemental EIR if substantial changes have occurred with respect to circumstances under which the original Master EIR was adopted no new EIR is required for subsequent projects within the scope of the Master EIR which cause no additional significant effect avoid/reduce the significant effects to a level of insignificance